Aušrinė Armonaitė: Minister of Economy and Innovation

 On 18 November 2020, Ingrida Šimonytė confirmed that she intended to nominate Armonaitė to serve as minister of economy and innovation in her cabinet.

 Personal life

 Armonaitė is married to Edgaras Stanišauskas, whom she met while both were members of the Lithuanian Liberal Youth in 2009.

+Awards

+In 2022, A. Armonaitė received the Ukrainian Peace Prize from the Ukrainian President V. Zelenskyy for her support to Ukraine through her ministerial work during Ukraine's war with Russia.